kushal-10/inventory-dynamics/docs/joss/paper.md

 ### Training

-We can train the neural network controller using the `fit()` method, where the training data is generated from the given sourcing model.
+We can train the neural network controller using the `fit()` method, with training data generated from the specified sourcing model.
 To better monitor the training process, we specify the `tensorboard_writer` parameter to log both the training loss and the validation loss.
 For reproducibility, we also specify the seed of the underlying random number generator using the `seed` parameter.

 ```python
 from torch.utils.tensorboard import SummaryWriter